antfarmar/Unity-3D-ScriptableObjects-Tanks/README.md

 **Overthrowing the MonoBehaviour tyranny in a glorious ScriptableObject revolution**

 ### Videos
+Every Unity programmer is familiar with the MonoBehaviour class, but many overlook its simpler, more flexible neighbour, ScriptableObject.
+These sessions go over the ScriptableObject class in detail, compare it to the MonoBehaviour class and work through many examples of how they might be applied in a project.

 [Europe Talk](https://www.youtube.com/watch?v=VBA1QCoEAX4) & [Boston Talk](https://www.youtube.com/watch?v=6vmRwLYWNRo)

 ### Rebuttal
 Things have changed in the prefab world.
 The prefab is now more powerful than the ScriptableObject.